+The Standard Club pays an annual management fee to the club's managers and has some limited transactions with other Charles Taylor companies as part of the normal course of insurance business.
+One of the five directors of the club at the end of the financial period is a representative of a member company.
+Three are expert non-executive directors of which one is also a director and a shareholder of Charles Taylor plc.
+The fifth is a senior employee and a shareholder of Charles Taylor plc.
+Other than the insurance and membership interest of the member director's companies, the directors have no financial interests in the club.

-The club, which is limited by guarantee, has no share capital and is controlled by the members who are also its insureds.
-Shipowner members enter into insurance contracts negotiated with the club's managers on arm's length terms.
-The Standard Club pays an annual management fee to the club's managers (of whom two are also directors of Standard UK and the Standard Club) and has some limited transactions with other Charles Taylor companies as part of the normal course of insurance business.
-Standard UK has in place a comprehensive quota share reinsurance programme with its fellow group subsidiary, Standard Reinsurance (Bermuda) Ltd ('Standard Re'), whereby 90% of claims (net of external reinsurance recoveries) are recovered from Standard Re and 90% of premium (net of external reinsurance premium) is ceded to Standard Re.
+From 20 February 2019, Standard Ireland has in place a comprehensive quota share reinsurance programme with its fellow group subsidiary, Standard Reinsurance Bermuda Ltd ('Standard Re'), whereby 90% of claims (net of external reinsurance recoveries) will be recovered from Standard Re and 90% of premium (net of external reinsurance recoveries) will be ceded to Standard Re.